Man shot to death at Vancouver's airport in gang incident

 Man shot to death at Vancouver’s airport in gang incident

-RICHMOND, British Columbia (AP) — A man has been shot to death at the Vancouver International Airport in what authorities say appears to a gang-related incident.
-The Royal Canadian Mounted Police say officers intercepted a suspected getaway vehicle shortly after Sunday’s shooting at the airport and were fired on from the car.
-The police say an unspecified number of suspects escaped, and no officers were injured.
-Federal Public Safety Minister Bill Blair says on Twitter that the shooting was disturbing and indicates it was tied to gang activities.
+RICHMOND, British Columbia (AP) — A man has been shot to death at the Vancouver International Airport in what authorities say is a gang-related incident.
+The Royal Canadian Mounted Police says officers intercepted a suspected getaway vehicle shortly after Sunday’s shooting at the airport and were fired on from the car.
+The police say two suspects escaped, and no officers were injured.
+A police spokesman says the 28-year-old shooting victim was known to police and the incident was related to a gang conflict that the region has seen lately.
 There has been a string of shootings in the Vancouver area over the last several days, including two separate daytime shooting deaths in busy shopping malls.
 Police have said both were targeted killings.
 One of the victims was a prison corrections officer.